Mom Sues Monster Energy Drink Over Son’s Death

 Energy drinks have been under intense scrutiny recently.
 The Food and Drug Administration is investigating reports of deaths links to energy drinks, including five that cite Monster drinks.

-Monster is also facing another lawsuit by an attorney who claims its marketing is directed to children, despite the severe health risks associated with the product.
+Monster is also facing another lawsuit by an lawyer who claims its marketing is directed to children, despite the severe health risks associated with the product.

 Energy drinks are the fastest-growing type of soft drink in the United States, with sales expected to exceed $10 billion in 2012.